emrld52/ZombieGuy40/README.md

 And last but not least a fully playable roguelike with build variety, a story and more! 🎮

-# Development
+# Development 🔨

 ZombieGuy40 was my first ever project programmed from the ground up in pure C. I had to learn about various graphics programming concepts such as how to set up vertex & indices buffers to pass into the GPU, vertex and fragment shaders, creating a draw queue and more.
 Sokol is deliberately designed to be unintrusive, providing only a minimal abstraction layer compared to APIs like OpenGL.
 This forced me to step out of my comfort zone from engines such as Unity and implement a sprite renderer completely from scratch, all under a tight two-week deadline.
 I had to also adapt to procedural programming concepts and patterns when writing in C, this was very different to the object-oriented nature of languages I had experience in prior such as C#.
 However I felt I really learned a lot from this project.

+# GAMEPLAY GIF HERE WHEN READY

+**For clarity and transparency: although 4 weeks were allocated for this college game jam, the first week was dedicated to planning and the final week to documentation.
+The actual development phase lasted roughly 2 weeks.**

-# Technical Challenges
+# Technical Challenges 👨‍💻

 - Setting up a smooth development environment on my Windows machine.
 Typically Windows isn't great for C dev as it isn't a Unix based operating system, this required using tools like MSYS2 terminal to simulate a Unix style environment.
 - Learning C after 4 years of OOP experience in C#, the shift was quite drastic.
 I find C a lot more explicit in the way it's written however I think I've began to prefer the clear logical flow of the language.